nh4ttruong/nh4ttruong.github.io/_posts/2021-10-07-write-up-php-serialization.md

 }
 ```

 You can see that this class have the `call_user_func()` which have the feature like callback function [(call the callback function)](https://www.php.net/manual/en/function.call-user-func.php).
-So, here is probably the key of the challege ^^.
+So, here is probable the key of the challege ^^.
 We can use it to call any the function in program :3.

 In line `call_user_func($this->type->adu,$this->color);`, the first parameter will call `$this->type->adu` but *where is `adu` property?*